General Peter Pace

 In June, 2008, General Pace was awarded the Presidential Medal of Freedom, the highest civilian honor a President can bestow.

 General Pace is currently serving on the Board of Directors of several corporate entities involved in management consulting, private equity, and cybersecurity.
 He has served on the President's Intelligence Advisory Board, and the Secretary of Defense's Defense Policy Board.
 From 2008 to 2010, he served as leader-in-residence and the Poling Chair of Business and Government for the Kelley School of Business, Indiana University, and as a Distinguished Visiting Research Scholar for Fordham University from 2011 to 2017.
-General Pace donates his time to teach at numerous professional military education programs, to include the Marine Corps and other services' war colleges, and every class of Marine second lieutenants at The Basic School.
+General Pace has recently been named the Colin Powell Chair for National Security Leadership, Character and Ethics at National Defense University.
+He donates his time to teach at this and numerous other professional military

-General Pace is associated with a number of charities focused on supporting the troops and their families, to include: He is a long-standing member of the Board of Directors for the Marine Corps Law Enforcement Foundation, a charity that provides scholarship bonds to children of Marines or Federal law enforcement personnel who were killed while serving our country.
+General Pace is associated with a number of charities focused on supporting the troops and their families, to include: He is Chairman of the Board for the Marine Corps Law Enforcement Foundation, a charity that provides scholarship bonds to children of Marines and Federal law enforcement personnel who were killed while serving our country.
 He is the senior military adviser to the President George W. Bush Institute's Military Service Initiative, which works to empower communities, military service organizations, businesses, and universities to support veterans and their families.
-He serves on the Advisory Board for Snowball Express, a charity focused on providing positive activities for children of our fallen military members.
 He and his wife Lynne are longtime supporters of the Fisher House Foundation, which builds homes near VA and military medical centers, offering military families a place to stay while a loved one is receiving treatment; and they are both on the advisory board for Our Military Kids, an organization that supports children of deployed Guard and Reserve personnel with tutoring and enrichment activities.

 General Pace and his wife, Lynne, have a son, Peter; a daughter, Tiffany; a daughter-in-law, Lynsey Olczak Pace; and three grandchildren, Linden, Hadley, and Holden Pace.